 Alzheimer's disease (AD) is the most common cause of dementia.
-About 5 million people in the United States suffer from Alzheimer's.
-AD is the sixth leading cause of death in the United States and it affects women more than men.
-About two-thirds of Americans with Alzheimer's disease are women (Alzheimer's Association, 2014).
+More than 5 million people in the United States suffer from Alzheimer's.
+It is the sixth leading cause of death in the United States and affects women more than men.
+About two-thirds of Americans caring for someone with Alzheimer's disease are women (Alzheimer's Association, 2017).